Springfield comes alive as 'The Simpsons' take over Hollywood Bowl

 Premiering in 1989, donut-loving Homer and his dysfunctional family have been tapping into the changing American zeitgeist and satirizing popular culture for over two decades.

-On Friday, the Hollywood Bowl Orchestra played musical numbers from specific episodes and opening sequence couch gags while a giant screen played clips from the show.
+On Friday, the Los Angeles Philharmonic Orchestra played musical numbers from specific episodes and opening sequence couch gags while a giant screen played clips from the show.

 Cast members Yeardley Smith, the voice of Lisa Simpson, and Nancy Cartwright, who voices Bart, held an "in memoriam" tribute for former Fox TV presidents, including Barry Diller and Kevin Reilly.
 Cartwright also made one of Bart's famous crank phone calls on stage with Azaria answering as Moe.